Becoming an Approved Provider

 - the intentional and unlawful administration of drugs or poisons

 The department may conduct a search of records held by the Australian Financial Security Authority, specifically the National Personal Insolvency Index, for all proposed key personnel of the applicant.

-Note: If all your former or current names are not shown on the police check obtained or if you have been at any time after turning 16, a resident of a country other than Australia, you must complete a statutory declaration and declare whether you have been convicted of an indictable offence.
+If all your former or current names are not shown on the police check obtained or if you have been at any time after turning 16 years of age, a resident of a country other than Australia, you must complete a Statutory Declaration form and declare whether you have been convicted of an indictable offence.

 If further information is required to assess your application a request will be made under section 8-4 of the Act.
 Information must be given within 28 days otherwise the application is taken to be withdrawn.
-If further information is provided within the 28 day timeframe, a further 90 day timeframe applies, commencing on receipt of the information.
+If further information is provided within the 28 day timeframe, a further new 90 day timeframe applies, commencing on receipt of the information.

-It is no longer necessary that approved providers of home care be allocated home care places.
-An allocation of places is still, however, required for residential and/or flexible care.
+Approved providers of home care are not allocated home care places however, an allocation of places is still required for residential and/or flexible care.

 - be successful in an application for places in an Aged Care Approvals Round (ACAR) or

 - acquire places from an approved provider and apply to the department for approval to transfer places from the transferor to the transferee.